 She took it pretty well, especially how I kept giving her new guns to shoot with many “tips” on why she was not hitting anything and amazingly enough, we later married.
 I took some courses to learn how to teach and not just shoot.
 Unfortunately, my wife was still not very comfortable with me having or carrying guns.
 It was not until an incident at the local Wal-Mart, where my wife felt we were being followed by a guy that had paid just a little too much attention to her kid that she started to think maybe carrying guns wasn’t such a bad idea.

 I convinced her to give me another chance at the range, and we tried again.
 This time I looked at it from a new perspective, and not only did my wife do well, she actually enjoyed her time on the range.
-From this experience, I have created a set of guidelines to use when teaching someone how to shoot.

 Do not pressure her.
 This is not boot camp; you will find that high-pressure tactics are counterproductive.
 Trying to pressure your wife to do something she does not want to do will only ensure she will never accept it.